Mechsoft-Limited/iniswap-document/products/prediction/prediction-faq.md

 #### Binance BNB/USDT

-* Used for real-time price updates on the PancakeSwap prediction market interface.
+* Used for real-time price updates on the iniswap prediction market interface.

 Since we’re using two different price feeds, the real-time price updates from Binance and the ChainLink Oracle price may differ by a small amount.
 However, they shouldn’t vary significantly.